-As lending requirements have become more strict over the past couple of years, obtaining life insurance for a loan over $250,000 has gotten more challenging, Scholz said.
+As lending requirements have become stricter, obtaining life insurance for a loan over $250,000 has become more challenging.
 But if you’re healthy, it can be done.

-The highest amount of no-medical-exam life insurance you can get is $399,000.
-It’s available through Sagicore, which can issue a policy in 24 hours.
-Life of the Southwest offers policies of up to $350,000 within 24 hours, but its policies are only available in 30 states.
+The highest amount of no medical exam life insurance you can get is $500,000.
+It’s available through Sagicor, who can issue a policy in 24 hours.
+North American Life Insurance Company now offers policies up to $500,000 that are issued instantly.
 Assurity offers $350,000 in coverage for every state except New York, but its underwriting time is longer.
-Fidelity and American National can provide up to $250,000 of coverage and issue a policy in a week.
+Fidelity and American National can provide up to $250,000 of coverage and issue a policy within a week.

-If one policy does not offer enough coverage, lenders allow you to combine it with others.
+If one policy doesn’t offer enough coverage, lenders allow you to combine multiple policies.

-There’s one more important factor.
-After your policy is issued, you still need to make an assignment to the lender, which takes three to seven business days.
-Scholz budgets for this in advance, notifies clients as soon as their policy is issued, has them fill out the lender’s assignment form, and returns it to the lender the same day.
-Don’t forget about this form—it’s a factor some agents neglect in calculating the timeline for closing a loan.
+There’s one more important factor to consider.
+After your policy is issued, you still need to make an assignment to the lender, which takes 3 to 7 business days.
+Agents should budget for this in advance and notify clients as soon as their policy is issued, have them fill out the lender’s assignment form, and return it to the lender the same day.
+Don’t forget about this form — it’s a factor that some agents neglect in calculating the timeline for closing a loan.

 Term Life Insurance for the Not-So-Healthy

-But what if you have a serious medical condition like high blood pressure, diabetes, or heart problems?
+What if you have a serious medical condition, such as high blood pressure, diabetes, or heart problems?

-It’s tougher and more expensive, but still possible to get the coverage you need.
+Although it’s tougher and more expensive, it’s still possible to get the coverage you need.

-For all the years he’s been in the business, Scholz has never had to turn away a client because he couldn’t get them the coverage they needed.
+In all the years we’ve been in business, rarely do our agents have to turn away a client because they couldn’t get the client the coverage he or she needed.